uriziv12/docker_ubuntu/README.md

 # docker_ubuntu
-Dockerfile for ubuntu image with the common tools.
+Dockerfile based on ubuntu image with some more common delevopment tools.

 ## Tools list
 - openssh-server